 Outfit changes are the norm in a portrait shoot so mix it up with some clothing options that will make for more fun, sassy portraits.
-Bring along other outfit options that are more formal to ensure a more broad choice of pictures showcasing the various parts of your personalities.
+To help with the male poses bring along other outfit options that are more formal to ensure a more broad choice of pictures showcasing the various parts of your personalities.

 Keep It Simple

 Dark, plain fabrics usually work best.
-Avoid crazy patterns, designs and logos too.
+Avoid crazy patterns, designs, and logos too.
 Clothing with distinct lines, dots and bright patterns can be distracting in a photo.
-Same goes for shiny fabrics.
+The same goes for shiny fabrics.
 Keep your jewellery choices simple and minimal.

 Avoid Short Sleeves And Shorts

-Long sleeves and pants are the superior choice.
+Long sleeves and pants are superior choices.
 Skin tones can vary a bunch on various legs and arms not to mention the lighter complexion will distract the eye when viewing the pictures.